drakkan/sftpgo/README.md

 - `SFTPGO_AUTHD_PASSWORD`, not empty for password authentication
 - `SFTPGO_AUTHD_PUBLIC_KEY`, not empty for public key authentication

+Previous global environment variables aren't cleared when the script is called.
 The content of these variables is _not_ quoted.
 They may contain special characters.
 They are under the control of a possibly malicious remote user.
 The program must respond on the standard output with a valid SFTPGo user serialized as json if the authentication succeed or an user with an empty username if the authentication fails.
 If the authentication succeed the user will be automatically added/updated inside the defined data provider.
 Actions defined for user added/updated will not be executed in this case.
 The external program should check authentication only, if there are login restrictions such as user disabled, expired, login allowed only from specific IP addresses it is enough to populate the matching user fields and these conditions will be checked in the same way as for built-in users.